This is the third article of a three part series on prenatal vitamins.

 Most Popular (But NOT necessarily the best)

 Rainbow Light Prenatal One is the vitamin I started with.
 New Chapter and Rainbow Light are the most popular prenatal vitamins on Amazon.
-I had seen it mentioned on many recommended lists and without doing my research I ordered it.
+It also contains an organic fruit and vegetable blend.
 However, I later came to learn it has many flaws.

 First, it contains folic acid instead of folate or methylfolate.
 Secondly, it contains D2, which is not absorbed as well as D3.
 The vitamin A is not all in the beta-carotene form.
 It is split between two forms and doesn’t list what percentage of the vitamin A comes from what source.
 Finally, it only contains 50mg of choline, 200mg of calcium and no DHA.
 They do sell a separate DHA supplement, which contains a small amount of choline.
-For me it had too many drawbacks and would require too much additional supplementation to make it worth it.
 However, the price is pretty reasonable.
-It comes out to about $0.33 per pill and you only need to take it once daily.
+These Rainbow Light Vitamins come out to about $0.33 per pill and you only need to take it once daily.

 This is one of the most popular prenatal vitamins on Amazon.
 So I feel it is necessary to review this one as well.
 First, this prenatal vitamin is 3 tablets per day.
 Fortunately, you can take all three tablets at once in the morning.
-So it doesn’t require extra memory, just extra swallowing.
 Secondly, the folate is listed as “folate as folic acid from culture media”.
-I’m not sure what this means, but this would make me a little weary.
+I’m not sure what this means, but it sounds like folic acid.

 New Chapter is also essentially missing calcium, choline and DHA.
 So you would need to supplement a lot with this prenatal vitamin, and it is not cheap considering.
 Although the tablets are $0.25, remember you need to take 3 per day.
 So this vitamin ends up costing $0.75 per day.